SOS-CER/SOS-CER.github.io/_projects/labs/05-lab/05-lab-code-inspection.md

 ### Testing with `properties` Files
-When testing, you should NOT hard code your `Registrar` user name and password in your tests!
+When testing, you should NOT hard code your `Registrar` user name and password in your tests (remember the discussion on secrets)!
 Instead, you should use the `registrar.properties` file to get the appropriate information for testing.
 For example, if you're testing authentication, you will need to work with the `id` and `pw` properties.
 You will use code similar to that in `RegistrationManager.createRegistrar()` for working with the `registrar.properties` file in your tests.

 ### Running on Jenkins
 So how do we run on Jenkins?
 Each Jenkins server has it's own secret copy of `registrar.properties` that the teaching staff test cases are configured to work with.
 During the Jenkins build we will copy the Jenkins `registrar.properties` into your project, which will set everything up for execution.